speroamey/sayna-test/README.md

 ## SAYNA TEST DESCRIPTION

+### Create Models:
-###Create Models:### Create models for the entities involved in your system.
+ Create models for the entities involved in your system.
 For Template, Quote, Site, Destination, and User.
 Define their attributes and methods according to the requirements.

-## Learning Laravel

-## Laravel Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).
+### Create SingletonTrait
+ Create a new folder called Traits and add the Singleton file.

-### Premium Partners
+### Create repositories
+ Create new folder named Repository and create repositories relative to Models created before.